Frequently asked questions (FAQ)

 Exceptions to the mobility rule related to Covid-19 may be considered on a case-by-case analysis.
 Please contact the Programme Management Office (PMO) ([email protected]) to discuss your particular situation.

 Yes.
 Granted applicants, however, must obtain their PhD degree before signing their employment contract.
-The fellowships may start at the latest on 1 October 2022 for the first call and on 1 January 2023 for the second call.
+The fellowships may start at the latest on 1 October 2022 for the first call, on 1 January 2023 for the second call and on 1 November 2023 for the third call.
 If not already holding a PhD degree, applicants must include in their application a formal statement from their university indicating their expected graduation date.

 Researchers without a doctorate are eligible as long as they can demonstrate to have at least 4 years of full-time equivalent research experience.
 “Research experience” means any professional or academic research activity acquired in the public or private sector.
 Complete the “Full-time equivalent research experience template” to evaluate if you fulfil this requirement.

 Full-time equivalent research experience is measured from the date when a researcher obtained the degree entitling him/her to embark on a doctorate (either in the country in which the degree was obtained or in the country in which the researcher is recruited), even if a doctorate was never started or envisaged.
 In most countries this is the Master degree, but depending on the country this may also be a Bachelor degree.

 To show that you have four years of full-time equivalent research experience, applicants must fill out this template and submit it as part of their application.
 They must be able to provide proofs of the claims made in this table.

 Applicants are strongly encouraged to contact their intended academic supervisor before the submission of their application.
 In their application, applicants will have to indicate the name of their intended academic supervisor and to tick a box confirming that they have the written consent of all participants, including their intended academic supervisor, on their involvement and the content of the proposal, as well as of any researcher mentioned in the proposal on their participation in the project.